 “Andrew McIntosh's “I Hold the Lion's Paw", a 40-minute suite, travels over vast geography, searching, sometimes with a little swing in its step."

-Tom Huizenga, NPR (Top 10 Classical Albums of 2017: LA Percussion Quartet's Beyond)
+Tom Huizenga (Top 10 Classical Albums of 2017: LA Percussion Quartet's Beyond)

 “a phenomenal work of shifting colors and evolving textures that revels in the process of gradually revealing itself over time."

-Andy Jurik, Pop Matters (I Hold the Lion's Paw on LAPQ's album, Beyond)
+Andy Jurik (I Hold the Lion's Paw on LAPQ's album, Beyond)

 “Andrew McIntosh, a thirty-year-old composer and a Baroque violinist who grew up in a small town on the edge of the Nevada desert, is one of a number of L.A. musicians who pay heed to the twentieth-century avant-garde, resisting stereotypes of the city as a domain of movie-score bombast.
 McIntosh co-owns a new-music label with the ironic name Populist Records; his first solo album is titled “Hyenas in the Temples of Pleasure.”
 He was assigned a crucial pair of scenes in which Lucha and Jameson consummate their love and are married.
 In other hands, this material might have elicited lyrical effusions; McIntosh’s spare, rarefied sonorities, which tilt away from traditional tunings, give an air of mythic otherness.
 His music for a quartet of saxophones has been wafting out from Angel’s Point, in Elysian Park, and settling over the city like an invisible mist."